aws-observability/cdk-aws-observability-accelerator/docs/tracing.md

 auto-instrumentation agents.

 !!! note
-    To disable the tracing configuration, remove `XrayAddOn` for AWS native or `XrayAdotAddOn` for Mixed and Open Source Observability Accelerators from the [CDK construct](https://github.com/aws-observability/cdk-aws-observability-accelerator/tree/main/lib)
+    To disable the tracing configuration, `XrayAdotAddOn`
+    for Mixed and Open Source Observability Accelerators from the [CDK Observability Patterns](https://github.com/aws-observability/cdk-aws-observability-accelerator/tree/main/lib)

 ## Instrumentation